Teaching Probabilistic Logical Reasoning to Transformers: Training with Probabilistic Constraints

-A probabilistic reasoning pattern is \textit{Simple} if there is only one path of reasoning to infer any derivable facts in its network.
-The examples in Table~\ref{table:examples} are \textit{Simple} because ``Dave is round.'' can be inferred only from Rule2 and Fact3 and Fact3 can only be inferred from Fact1 and Rule1.
-On the other hand, a \textit{Complex} reasoning has at least one fact that can be inferred from at least two different rules (paths of reasoning).
-If we change the second fact from ``Erin is sad'' to ``Dave is sad'', then we create a \textit{Complex} example because now we can infer ``Dave is round'' from Fact2 and Rule3 as well.
-Only 20\% of the examples of our datasets are of the \textit{Complex} type.
-Thus, we focus on the simple version of probabilistic reasoning for defining constraints.
-The \textit{Complex} examples are still included in our datasets and used during training and testing.
+We formulate the probabilistic reasoning as obeying a set of constraints derived from probabilistic inference calculations, based on an assumed probabilistic network.
+We distinguish between \textit{Simple} and \textit{Complex} probabilistic reasoning patterns based on their underlying inference network.
+A probabilistic reasoning pattern is \textit{Simple} if any deducible fact can be drawn from it via only a single reasoning path.
+The examples provided in Table~\ref{table:examples} are \textit{Simple} because ``Dave is round.'' can be inferred only from Rule 2 and Fact 3 and Fact 3 can only be inferred from Fact 1 and Rule 1.
+On the other hand, a \textit{Complex} reasoning encompasses at least one fact that can be deduced from two or more different rules (reasoning paths).
+By altering the second fact from ``Erin is sad'' to ``Dave is sad'', we create a \textit{Complex} example because it enables inference of ``Dave is round'' from Fact 2 and Rule 3 as well.
+Our focus lies primarily on formulating the simple version of probabilistic reasoning for defining constraints.
+The \textit{Complex} examples are still incorporated in our datasets and used during training and testing.
+Later, we investigate how our proposed model can also generalize over the \textit{Complex} probabilistic networks.

-Assuming an underlying \textit{Simple} network, to perform probabilistic inference for the rule $(p_1,p_2,...,p_n) \to q,Pr$ explained in Section~\ref{peoblemdefinitio}, our model must multiply the probability of the facts in the premise with the rule's probability to obtain the probability of the inferred fact.
-Formally, we want the model to satisfy the following constraint,
+Given a \textit{Simple} network, our model executes probabilistic inference for the rule $(p_1,p_2,...,p_n) \to q, Pr$ by multiplying the probability of premise facts by the probability of the rules to obtain the probability of the inferred fact.
+Formally, the model should fulfill the constraint,

 \begin{small}